ctrine/auth/README.md

     onSuccess: (request, response, {providerName, profile}) => {
       response.send(profile)
     },
-    // Called when the user did not allowed the app to access his data.
+    // Called when the user was not authenticated either by supplying invalid
+    // credentials or actively refusing the app access to his profile data.
     onAuthDenied: (request, response, {providerName, error}) => {
-      response.send('denied')
+      response.send('User was not authenticated...')
     },
+    // Called when the server returned an error.
+    onError: (request, response, {providerName, error}) => {
+      response.send('Something went wrong...')
+    },
     // You just need to add the client ID and secret.
     providers: {
-      facebook: {
-        clientId: 'abc...',
-        clientSecret: 'abc...'
-      },
       github: {
         clientId: 'abc...',
         clientSecret: 'abc...'